s3gw-tech/s3gw/README.md

 Should the configuration be correct, one will then be able to issue commands against the running RGW.
 E.g., `s3cmd mb s3://foo`, to create a new bucket.

-## Building then s3gw container image
+## Building the s3gw container image

 This documentation will guide you through the several steps to build the `s3gw` container image.